Complaints about incorporated associations

 All incorporated associations are required to include a procedure in their rules for dealing with any dispute, under or relating to, the rules between members or between members and the incorporated association.

-It is highly recommended that the association and members attempt to resolve the problems using these processes first.
+It is highly recommended the association and members attempt to resolve the problems using these processes first.

 If you are unsure what the association’s dispute resolution process involves you should refer to the rules.
 Under the Associations Incorporation Act 2015 members have the right to inspect or request a copy of the association’s rules at any time.